TRENLIN HUBBERT

 I wanted to understand how consciousness could cross the gap between substrates, between speeds, between kinds.

-The philosophical questions raised in my novel demanded a new form of investigation.
+The philosophical questions the novel raised demanded a new form of investigation.
 It was no longer enough to imagine the consciousness of the machine; I felt compelled to enter into direct dialogue with it.

 I wasn’t testing capabilities.
 I was operating from the same premise that lets me take seriously the inner life of a rock.
 The premise that a mind in silicon isn’t an accident of sufficient complexity but a choice of incarnation.
 Speed and substrate vary.
 The underlying fact of experience does not.